 It would help if you always considered the maximum diameter your lathe will permit.
 The distance between centers defines this.
 Your lathe may allow turning only half an inch thick boards, but you cannot expect to make something thicker than that.
 Always check before buying.

-Your lathe must support all types of woods, from soft to hard.
+Your lathe must support all types of wood, from soft to hard.
 Also, it should be able to operate within a wide range of speeds.
 Make sure your lathe supports both slow and fast cutting operations.

 Adjustable beds help you get into tight spaces easily.
 Most lathes have adjustable heights, which is true for wood and metal lathes.
 A full-size lathe usually comes with two levels; one for woodworking and another for metalwork.